DylanFoss/GameOfLifeGLSL/README.md

 ## To-Do:

 - Allow customisation of the game parameters via keypresses/ui.
-- Add panning and zooming support.
+- Add panning and zooming support. ~ implemented in Refactor
 - Add speed controls to allow the speed up and pausing of the simulation.